 The platform is multidisciplinary, involving academics from management, sociology, anthropology, law, economics, geography and history.
 Acknowledging the prominent role of social movements in making visible and debatable the social and environmental challenges of GVCs, it also combines in novel ways the resources and initiatives produced by academia and NGOs, thus involving NGO experts on major GVCs such as garment, electronics, and agro-industrial food production.
 Core concerns to be documented, debated, and researched through the RGVC platform include :

 - the distribution of wealth and power across multi-layered actors of GVCs

-- the internalisation of social and environmental costs into pricing
+- assessing the social and environmental costs of GVCs

-- the regulation of social and environmental conditions through interactions between corporations, governments, and civil society
+- the regulation of social and environmental conditions in GVCs

-- the evolution of responsible management practices beyond auditing compliance
+- the evolution of standards for responsible management practices

 - life experiences of working in GVC